Zhoukou Henan, China Travel Guide

 Baijiu (白酒), China's national liquor, typically consumed in small shots.
 Local and national beer brands are widely available.
 Green tea (茶 - chá) is common.
 Soy Milk (豆浆 - dòujiāng) is a popular non-alcoholic breakfast beverage.

-Tangyuan (汤圆), glutinous rice balls, popular during festivals.
+Tangyuan (汤圆), glutinous rice balls, sought-after during festivals.
 Youtiao (油条), fried dough sticks, typically eaten for breakfast with congee or soy milk.

-Fine dining, as understood in Western cities, is limited.
+Fine dining, as understood in The western part of cities, is limited.
 Some higher-end hotels might feature more upscale restaurants, but dedicated fine dining establishments focused on international cuisine are rare.

-You will discover plenty of local Chinese restaurants presenting Henan cuisine, along with some regional Chinese chain restaurants.
+You will discover plenty of local Chinese restaurants presenting Henan cuisine, along with a few regional Chinese chain restaurants.
 These present comfortable settings, a wider menu selection than market stalls, and good value.

 This dining style has a quick, affordable, and authentic experience.
 Small noodle shops and local eateries are abundant throughout the city.

 Wet Markets (菜市场) offer fresh produce, meats, and sometimes small cooked food stalls.
 They a glimpse into local daily life and food culture.
-Supermarkets provide packaged foods and prepared meals.
+Supermarkets provide packaged dishes and prepared meals.

 Good for immersing in local culture or self-catering.